AudaciousInquiry/smartmatch/readme.md

 ---

 ### bedrock_scrape.py - Single URL RFP Probe
-LLM-driven tool to analyze a single URL for RFP listings.
-Useful for testing or one-off scrapes.
+Debug tool to analyze a single URL for RFP listings.
+Useful for testing different parameters or one-off scrapes.

 ```shell
 # Analyze a single URL for RFPs